Loto-Tonga Soka Centre: History

-The Loto-Tonga Soka Centre was a football facility in Nukuʻalofa, Tonga.
-It was funded by FIFA through the world football body's Goal Programme and was opened in 2001.
+The Loto-Tonga Soka Centre was funded by FIFA through the world football body's Goal Programme and opened in 2001.
 It hosted matches of the first round of the OFC 2018 FIFA World Cup qualifiers.
-The main office of the Tonga Football Association was also located within the venue.
-It had a capacity of 1,500 and was home to the Tonga national football team and Veitongo FC.
-The facility was closed and the land was redeveloped for the construction of the Tonga Football Association Stadium.
+It had an originally capacity of 1,500 and was home to the Tonga national football team and Veitongo FC.
+The original facility was demolished and the land was redeveloped for the construction of the new Loto-Tonga Soka Centre.